gilchn52/skadafence/README.md

 you must first have a docker hub account on https://hub.docker.com/ and local repo that is public and not private.

-first you must create a public repository
+* first you must create a public repository

   i've named my repository by name of: myskagam and myusername is igalcohen . so my repository name is :

   igalcohen/myskagam

-afterwards we need to tag our image:
+* second we need to tag our image:

   imagename = our full image name

   tagname = is combined from two values our full image name [igalcohen/myskagam] and our custom tag [latest]

   below is the full synthax:

-sh'''
-docker tag [imagename] [tagname] docker tag igalcohen/myskagam igalcohen/myskagam:latest
+  docker tag [imagename] [tagname]

+  docker tag igalcohen/myskagam igalcohen/myskagam:latest
-'''

-finally we push the image to our repo
+* third we push the image to our repo

-sh'''
   docker push igalcohen/myskagam
-'''